-The Group has lease contracts for various items such as vessels, land, offices, containers, motor vehicles and other equipment used in its operations.
-Leases of vessels, containers, office, motor vehicles and equipments generally have lease terms from 2 to 9 years, while land lease terms is around 30 years.
+The Group has lease contracts for various items such as vessels, land, properties, containers, motor vehicles and equipment used in its operations.
+Leases of vessels, containers, properties, motor vehicles and equipments generally have lease terms from 2 to 9 years, while land lease terms is around 30 years.